 It’s things like technical documentation of the plant.
-A Chinese plant-based in China doesn’t have to be so well documented because anyway all the suppliers know each other.
-So you want to get spare parts, you don’t have clear specifications for the spare part but you call your friend Mr. Joe in the supplier company down the road and they’ll find a way.
+A Chinese plant-based in China doesn’t have to be so well documented because anyway, all the suppliers know each other.
+So you want to get spare parts, you don’t have clear specifications for the spare part but you call your friend Mr. Zhou in the supplier company down the road and they’ll find a way.
 They’ll find a way to make it and to deliver to you the next day.
 When the plant is in Malaysia and you want the same spare parts, and the Malaysian operator is trying to look for the spare part and you find it has no specifications, or the spare part number he has doesn’t match by the supplier in Guangzhou is telling him, big problem.

 With this type of documentation issues, which are not documentation issues, it’s bigger than that, but through technical documentation-related exercise or project, we’re able to make it run smoothly.
 Then, in the end, it’s the same type of infrastructure projects in China.
 We deliver a consulting project and the system but it’s usually around technical documentation for the new plant to help smoothen this communication of cultural issues that Chinese companies have abroad, and that approach is working quite well.